Very elegant William IV mahogany chiffonier with narrow proportions, with finely carved stand - antique

 Description

-Very elegant mahogany William IV chiffonier with narrow proportions, featuring a finely carved stand and 2 raised wheels on turned supports, a figural crest, and paneling above a pair of panelled, figural mahogany wardrobe doors equipped with original brass strips, a functioning lock and key, a height-adjustable shelf, all surrounded by decorative pilasters, standing on a plinth.
+Very elegant mahogany William IV chiffonier with narrow proportions, featuring a finely carved stand and 2 raised wheels on turned supports, a figural crest, and paneling above a pair of panelled, figural mahogany wardrobe doors equipped with original brass strips, an operational lock and key, a height-adjustable shelf, all surrounded by decorative pilasters, standing on a plinth.
 This mahogany sideboard is in excellent condition, ready to be placed in your home.

-Empire style furniture dates from the late 18th to early 19th century.
+Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture in this style, inspired by Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its own character in each nation.
-This is especially important when searching for exclusive antiques suitable for your interior.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

-The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+The key aspect of stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as many fakes circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details